kysat/log_analysis/README.md

 < img src='input_screen.png'>

 ## About `view`
 This program has `create view` statement.
-When the program run, first it creates `view` in the database.
+When the program runs, first it creates `view` in the database.

 ## License
 This project is licensed under the MIT License.